-Should a complication arise in pregnancy, labour or delivery we will consult a specialist physician as necessary.
-Your PIPC physician will remain a part of the team that will care for you and deliver your baby, including assisting with Caesarean section should that be necessary.
+Should a complication arise in pregnancy, labour or delivery we will consult an obstetrician as necessary.
+Your PIPC physician will remain a part of the team that will care for you and deliver your baby, including assisting with caesarean section should that be necessary.

 How do I make an appointment to see the other members of the PIPC team?

 Our team will work together to help address your concerns and needs during your pregnancy.
 All of the services of the other professionals at PIPC are available to you when you are seeing our doctors for care during your pregnancy and for 6 weeks after delivery.
 These include a nausea and vomiting clinic, care by a registered dietitian for any nutritional or weight concerns, well baby care, breastfeeding support with our lactation consultants-registered nurses, and counselling with our social workers regarding personal, family or work related issues or mood disorder.

 Appointment with allied health are typically done virtually, but may be in person as well.